machzqcq/speech2text/README.md

 - Run as - Maven clean compile install
 - Run the main program "TranscriberDemo.java" (In eclipse Right click and Run as)
 - The output should be the text you'd expect
+- The file Untitled.wav was recorded by me to test the program.
+Unfortunately the library did not convert it well :(

   ![speechtoText](speech2text-sphinx.png)